gapolinario/heat-spectral-1d/README.md

+# Pseudospectral Simulation of the 1D Heat Equation

+Here is some code I wrote for the Heat equation in 1D

-run in parallel, one line, no output on command line [blog post][blog1] ran with the following parameters:
+The [blog post][blog1] ran with the following parameters:
 `time seq 0 199 | xargs -I{} -P 7 ./heat_1d.x {} 9 1000000 .1 .01 1. >/dev/null`

 `heat_inplace_1d.c` does the same as `heat_1d.c` but with inplace FFTs (see [FFTW documentation][fftinp])